alexmat2on/rascal/README.md

 * [x] Void procedures
 * [ ] `goto` statements

+## Notable Sample Programs

+* `samples/findmax.pas` -> This program implements an algorithm for locating the largest element of an array.
+* `samples/bubblesort.pas` -> This program implements the bubblesort algorithm to sort an array.
+The program prints out the integer literal `888888888` as a make-shift separator between the before and after array print outs.
+This example showcases nested procedure calls.

 ## Current Constraints

 No real type system -- all values are currently constrained to unsigned 32-bit integers.
 Currently does not support floats, chars, or booleans (conditions are evaluated by comparing zero and non-zero values).
+As a result, the global/system procedure `write()` only prints out unsigned integers as well.

+All `if`-statements require surrounding `begin` and `end;` blocks, even if they contain only one statement.

 Only void procedures with no parameters are supported.
 Procedures don't have local variables, they are all global/statically defined in the declarations section.